ajlopez/Mass/README.md

 - require('module') a la Node.js
 - Dynamic objects, as in Javascript or Python.
 You can assign any property at any time
 - No ; to separate commands nor { } to group statements
-- Explicit access to global variables
-- Variable scope: the function
 - Access to underlying classes and objects (.NET class libraries)

 ## Development